 Believe it or not: In 1978, nearly forty years ago, you could shop from home, check stock prices, get news, make plane reservations, even send messages to other online users.
 The only hitch: you had to be in France.

 The service was very primitive by today’s standards, since it had to rely on a 300 baud (.003Mbps) modem that could barely handle text.
+You also needed a landline, and you couldn’t use that line while you were using it for Minitel.
 Still, it was so popular that it continued on well into the modern internet era.
-The terminals were free to French homes, and it was used for everything from community organizing to full-on political activism, much as Twitter is today.
+The terminals were free to French homes, and I’m sure that contributed to their popularity.
+People do love free stuff.
+They used Minitel for everything from community organizing to full-on political activism, much as Twitter is today.